AMOS-ss16-proj3/amos-ss16-proj3/docs/create_payload_dissector.md

-# How to dissecto a doip-payload
+# How to dissect a doip-payload

 ## Create your source-file